THR, Jimmy Choo Host 2nd Annual 25 Most Powerful Stylists Luncheon

 “I wore a dress on the cover and that was very much a stretch for me,” said Flannery with a laugh.
 “I keep to a classic look – I’m very much a pants person.”
 For this occasion, she chose black leather leggings by The Row and a Nina Ricci top.

 Fremar chatted with client Reese Witherspoon, dining nearby, who complimented her stylist on her cover shot.
-“I like to blend in, so this cover’s not allowing me to do that,” Fremar, wearing a red Stella McCartney jacket and black pants by The Row, told THR.
+“I like to blend in, so this cover’s not allowing me to do that,” Fremar, wearing a red Stella McCartney jacket, told THR.
 “My approach to life in general is I usually bring it down a few notches.”

 Watts stood out at the event in a printed blue dress by Erdem, but confessed that she almost axed the option on the rack.